-- a.
-Except as provided by law other than this act, during the collaborative law process, on the request of another the other party, a party shall, make a in good faith, effort to provide timely, full, candid, and informal disclosure of information related to the family law dispute without formal discovery.
+a.
+Except as provided by law other than this act, during the collaborative law process, on the request of the other party, a party shall, in good faith, provide timely, full, candid, and informal disclosure of information related to the family law dispute without formal discovery.
 A party also shall update promptly previously disclosed information that has materially changed.

-The parties may define the scope of disclosure during the collaborative law process except as provided by law other than this act. - b.
-The parties may agree that Unless the parties agree otherwise, failure to comply with section a. is a basis for termination of the collaborative law process shall terminate if either party does not comply with section a.
+The parties may define the scope of disclosure during the collaborative law process except as provided by law other than this act.

+b.
+Unless the parties agree otherwise, failure to comply with section a. is a basis for termination of the collaborative law process.